abdelkarimTabcheh/CS50/Blog.md

-# Tasks/flask-project
- Description:
+# A TODO app with flask
+ This is my last project for the cs50 Introduction to Computer Science (https://cs50.harvard.edu/college/2021/fall) a tasks recording website with python-flask.

+The site contains 5 tracks or pages:

-A project is a web page where the user records the tasks to be completed.
-You can add tasks and delete tasks, the use is very easy.
+This is a web page where the user records the tasks to be completed.
+You can add tasks and delete tasks, it's very easy to use.
-I did this project because the organization of tasks is very important for every programmer, but for every human, and because I prefer that my final project be within the scope of what we learned in this course
+I did this project because the organization of tasks is very important not for every programmer, but for every human.

 Technologies used:

     SQL
     Python
-    Flask.
-This is my last project for the cs50 Introduction to Computer Science (https://cs50.harvard.edu/college/2021/fall) a tasks recording website with python-flask.

-The site contains 5 tracks or pages:
+    Flask

 1. A register route, where you can register for a new account by applying form (username/password).
 You need to enter these fields:

       Name
-    Username: it is check if already exist a user with de same name.
-Only lowercase characters are accepted.
+      Username: the application check if already exist a user with de same name, Only lowercase characters are accepted.
 Numbers and symbols are not allowed.
       Password: it is checked to match.

 ![Screenshot from 2021-12-14 20-30-27](https://user-images.githubusercontent.com/92978761/146683835-22c6a94e-7f75-4fc2-8cdd-9213c2c84513.png)